RoCorbera/BlueVGA/README.md

 ![BlueVGA View](https://rogabeart.mybluemix.net/images/BlueVGA.png)

+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-# BlueVGA
+# BlueVGA v1.0
 VGA library for STM32F103C8T6 (BluePill) that can manipulate a 224x240 pixels screen with 8x8 Tiles (or Characters) from a user defined bitmap font

 ## How to use it with Arduino IDE
 This library was designed to work with Arduino IDE using the STM32F103C8, aka [Bluepill](https://stm32duinoforum.com/forum/wiki_subdomain/index_title_Blue_Pill.html)
+It olny runs with Arduino board configuration called **Generic STM32F1 Series** or **Generic STM32F103C Series**, depending on the choosen core.

+### This library is compatible with the 2 most known "Arduino Cores", in a **transparently way**:

+**Option 1**: The STMicroelectronics Official Core known as STM32 Core.
+This library only runs on minimum version 1.9.0 of STM32 Core

+In order to install this board to Arduino IDE, please refer to [this guide](https://github.com/stm32duino/wiki/wiki/Getting-Started)

+For more information about STM32 Core [click here](https://github.com/stm32duino/Arduino_Core_STM32) For doubts or questions about how to use it, please go to this [forum](https://www.stm32duino.com/)

+**Option 2**: The community Core known as Roger's Core.

-It olny runs with a Arduino board configuration called **Generic STM32F103C Series** In order to install this board to Arduino IDE, please refer to [this guide](https://stm32duinoforum.com/forum/wiki_subdomain/index_title_Installation.html)
+In order to install this board to Arduino IDE, please refer to [this guide](https://stm32duinoforum.com/forum/wiki_subdomain/index_title_Installation.html)

-BlueVGA only runs using Roger Clark Arduino Core.
-More information [here](https://github.com/rogerclarkmelbourne/Arduino_STM32)
-For doubts or questions about how to use it, please go to this [forum](https://www.stm32duino.com/)
+For more information about Roger's Core [click here](https://github.com/rogerclarkmelbourne/Arduino_STM32) For doubts or questions about how to use it, please go to this [forum](https://www.stm32duino.com/)

 ## What can I do with this Library?